cmasta9/jammerx/README.md

-A collaborative effort by the COD game development club.
-In active development.
+A collaborative effort by the COD game development club submitted to the #SICK2025 Game Jam.
+In development from March 28th to April 20th, 2025.

 Controls: